Automatic Intermodal Loading Unit Identification using Computer Vision: A Scoping Review: Results and Discussion

 \subsection{Future Research Directions}

-In the literature, future directions for the \ac{ilu} identification task mainly focus on enhancing the datasets by including more images taken from diverse environments such as various distances, angles, and under different weather and lighting conditions.
+In the literature, future directions for the \ac{ilu} identification task mainly focus on enhancing the datasets by including more images taken from diverse environments, introducing different challenges such as various distances, angles, weather and lighting conditions.
 This expansion aims to cover multiple ports and scenarios to improve model generalisation.
 However, increasing the diversity of proprietary datasets would not solve the fundamental problem with the datasets for \ac{ilu} identification.
-Recent papers acknowledge the lack of benchmark datasets and its negative effects on the field \cite{liu2025lightweight, gulsoylu2025trudi}.
 Given that creating a new dataset for downstream \ac{cv} tasks are tedious, time consuming, and costly \cite{wu2023diffumask, tejero2023full}, alternatives such as synthetic data generation can be considered \cite{guan2024bridging, gupta2016synthetic}, e.g., by using a game engine \cite{long2020unrealtext}.

-Handling challenging conditions, such as low-light scenarios, occlusions, and damaged ID codes, is another direction pointed by the researchers, with techniques proposed to manage partial occlusions and degraded text \cite{lin2024research}.
-Current solutions are relying on "off-the-shelf" super-resolution methods such as \textit{Super-Resolution-\ac{cnn}} \cite{dong2015image}.
-Literature on scene-text super-resolution has focused primarily on natural language, leaving an opportunity for research specifically on contextless text such as \ac{ilu} codes.
-Alternatively, multi-view recognition is also identified as a future direction due to its potential against degraded ID codes \cite{khuboni2025confidence, chen2011hidden} as multiple images of a single \ac{ilu} are captured from different angles in this approach.

-Improving image quality through preprocessing is another focus area.
+Handling challenging conditions, such as low-light scenarios, occlusions, and degraded or damaged ID codes, is another direction pointed by the researchers.
 Suggested methods include image enhancement techniques such as noise reduction \cite{hlabisa2024automated}, or the use of \acp{gan} \cite{goodfellow2014generative, radford2015unsupervised} to address issues such as shadows, rust, and dirt \cite{khuboni2025confidence, lin2024research}.
+Super-resolution \cite{dong2015image} is a task that can tackle the problems with degraded or damaged ID codes.
+However, the literature on scene-text super-resolution has focused primarily on natural language, leaving an opportunity for research specifically on contextless text such as \ac{ilu} codes.
+Alternatively, multi-view \ac{ilu} identification is another future direction due to its potential against degraded ID codes \cite{khuboni2025confidence, chen2011hidden} as multiple images of a single \ac{ilu} are captured from different angles in this approach.
 Postprocessing steps are also recommended to verify recognition results by using the check digit and the owner code. \cite{li2022towards, li2019automatic, zhiming2019automatic, verma2016automatic}.